 In the Vaishnava temples, Dwarapalakas can be seen with four hands holding Shanka and Chakra in the upper hands.
-While one of the lower hands showing Abhaya mudra and the other holding a Gada.
+While one of the lower hands shows Abhaya mudra and the other holding a Gada.

 One of the best places you can see the Dwarapalakas that looks astonishing was in Arunachalam temple placed before entering the sanctum sanctorum of Agni lingam.
-You can also see similar statues in Meenakshi Amman temple and Brihadeeswara temple.
+You can also see similar statues in Meenakshi Amman temple and the Brihadeeswara temple.

 Importance of Dwarapalakas